 ALSO READHyderabad surgeon Raghu Ram wins B C Roy award Govt. to set up state cancer institutes each costing Rs.
 100 cr: Anupriya Patel, MoS, Health & Family Welfare American Oncology Institute plans 8 operational centres in India needs to step up war against cancer: NATHEALTH Amitabh,Tata to fund cancer survivor to publish book on cancer

+Even educated people find it difficult.
+So, something like this is fantastic," he said.
 Early detection is very important in treating cancer, Prasad stressed.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)